pwittchen/wittchen.io/source/_drafts/arch-install-notes.md

 ping wittchen.io
 ```

-When we see response, that's ok
+When we see response, that's ok.

+It's worth to mention, that it's good to have ethernet cable connection for the installation process.
+Optionally, you can use `wifi-menu` to connect wirelessly, but it's not recommended for the installation.

 ## System time and date initial setup